dunglas/doc/getting-started/api.md

 ![API doc](images/api-doc.png)]

-Thanks to [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle) support of ApiBundle and its integration with API Platform, you get for a free **an automatically generated human-readable documentation** of the API (Swagger-like).
+Thanks to [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle) support of ApiBundle and its integration with API Platform, you get for free **an automatically generated human-readable documentation** of the API (Swagger-like).
 The doc also **includes a sandbox** to try the API.

 You can also use your favorite HTTP client (yeah, we already talked about Postman) to query the API.
 It is lower level than the sandbox and will allow to inspect forge and inspect JSON requests and responses easily.

 Open `http://localhost:8000` with Postman.
 This URL is the entry point of the API.
-It gives to access to all exposed resources.
+It will give you an access to all exposed resources.
 As you can see, the API returns minified JSON-LD.
 For better readability, JSON snippets have been prettified in this document.